Does Medicare Cover Vision? Understanding What’s Actually Included

 - Diabetes-related eye disease (retinopathy)

-medical problems, not vision correction.
+These are medical problems, not vision correction.

 2. Glaucoma Screenings